-3.2 Use of existing UK IFRS taxonomy as a base
+3.2 Use of original UK IFRS taxonomy as a base

-The proposed taxonomies follow the design, style and content of the existing UK IFRS taxonomy unless there is clear reason for change.
-This also means following the design and 'look and feel' of the existing UK GAAP taxonomy.
+The new taxonomies follow the design, style and content of the original (2009) UK IFRS taxonomy unless there is clear reason for change.
+This also means following the design and 'look and feel' of the original (2009) UK GAAP taxonomy.

-Many design features, and the general approach to content in the existing taxonomies, have stood the test of time.
+Many design features, and the general approach to content in the original taxonomies, have stood the test of time.
 Unnecessary change would have an adverse effect on familiarity and efficiency and would serve to increase cost and risk.